RazEfron/tendam-trivia/README.md

 ## To run the app -

-1. clone the repo to your local machine or download it
+1. Clone the repo to your local machine or download it
-2. cd into the root directory
+2. In your terminalcd into the root directory
-3. run npm install
+3. Run npm install
-4. run npm start and enjoy :)
+4. Run npm start and enjoy :)

 ## Future features -